danielsaidi/Sheeeeeeeeet/README.md

 ## Sponsors and Clients

-KeyboardKit is proudly sponsored by the following individuals:
+This project is proudly sponsored by the following individuals:

 * [@booch](https://github.com/booch)

-You or your company can support my work by sponsoring the project on [GitHub Sponsors][Sponsors] or hire me for consultation.
+You can support my work by sponsoring the project on [GitHub Sponsors][Sponsors] or hiring me for consultation.
 I'd be happy to help you out in any way that I can.

 ## License